dtomlinson91/panaetius/docs/source/introduction.rst

     EXAMPLE_MODULE_LOGGING_LEVEL
     EXAMPLE_MODULE_FOO_BAR

-Where the ``config.toml`` in this example would be located in the default

 ..
 Attention::
     Environment variables take precedent over the ``config.toml``.
 If both are set then the environment variable will be used.